Skip to main content

 Studying with Disability at TUSA

-At UTAS students with disabilities have the right to access and participate in education, uni life, and training on the same basis as other students.
-Here’s the page to help you navigate university life, with info on the communities you’ll want to join, the people you can come to with concerns and questions, and a Frequently Asked Questions section answering any other questions you may have.
+At UTAS, students with disabilities have the right to access and participate in education, university life, and training on the same basis as other students.
+Here’s the page to help you navigate university life, with information on the communities you’ll want to join, the people you can come to with concerns and questions, and a Frequently Asked Questions section answering any other questions you may have.

 Disability Societies and Communities at UTAS